wix-incubator/wix-app-tutorial/wix-app-tutorial.md

 ![save](images/save.png)

 C. Register your application to receive your first webhook
-* Go to Workspace > Webhooks and add new Webhook
+* Go to Workspace > Webhooks and add new Webhook.

 ![New App](images/new-webhook.png)

 * Select the wix_developers category and APP_PROVISIONED_WEBHOOK event.

 ![New webhook](images/new-webhook.png)

 * Set up the webhook callback URL to https://<12345678>.ngrok.io/webhook-callback.

 ![webhook url](images/webhook-callback.png)

 * Press Save
 * Now you should see your Public key on the bottom of the screen. copy your `Public key`.
 You will need it later.

 ![public key](images/get-public-key.png)

 Well done!
 Now it's time to make sure your app works as expected.